 Note that there is no longer a button at the lower left corner of the Body field allowing you to switch between editor modes.
 Click the button to place the XHTML markup for bolded text in the Body field.
 Enter some text between the XTHML tags (<strong>HERE</strong>).
 Click Preview to view the text as it would appear in a published document.

 Close out of the preview window.
 Click on the Home tab and hit OK to leave the page.
 Then click on the My Profile link.

-Set your default editor mode back to 'WYSIWYG Design mode (default) + HTML Source mode' (or whichever mode you prefer) and hit Update to save your changes.
+Set your default editor mode back to 'WYSIWYG Design mode (default) + HTML with Quick Code Buttons' (or whichever mode you prefer) and click the Update to save your changes.